There are literally thousands of places where you can live outside of London but still get to the city inside an hour.

 Demand is high for properties in the centre of town, but the stock is worth the wait.
-Savills is presently offering a five-bedroom detached house, opposite St John’s College and a stone’s throw from the Cam, for £1.975m.
+Redmayne, Arnold & Harris have a five-bedroom home in one of the city’s most pleasant private roads at £2.75 million.

 Down in Saffron Walden, where the train station, Audley End, takes its name from Audley End House, the former home of Lord Braybrooke, you can enjoy the spoils of market-town living and still make it into Liverpool Street in 55 minutes.

 The surrounding area is pretty, too: look to the village of Debden, where the cottages come with thatched roofs.
-Five miles up the road, the Shortgrove estate is currently for sale via Savills Cambridge for £7.5m, with 715 acres, a well-established shoot and a nine-bedroom house.
+Take this five-bedroom house at £895,000 via Arkwright & Co for anexample.

 The east side of London is awash with pretty seaside towns, cathedral cities and a bundle of good schools that arguably make east-side story the best-side story.
 Canterbury, 56 minutes from St Pancras by train, is the star attraction, with everything any city could need: a good public school, a cathedral and a Roman museum.